The London Green Directory!

 The City of London also enforces London’s Anti-idling By-law.
 The bylaw prohibits idling of vehicles over 2 minutes, except for certain circumstances such as cold weather (less than 5°C) or hot weather (greater than 27°C).
 This limit was revised in 2008 from the previous limit of 5 minutes.
 According to Natural Resources Canada’s Office of Energy Efficiency, if every Canadian motorist avoided idling their vehicle for just 5 minutes each day of the year, we could prevent more than 1 million tonnes of carbon dioxide from entering the atmosphere.

 The city has identified that most smog in London is from a culmination of small sources: vehicles, lawn mowers, and solvent use from homes and small industries.
 Use of electricity (especially during peak hours) can contribute to the air emissions, as electricity is produced by gas-fired power plants.
 Additional air pollution reaches us upwind from the United States coal-fired electricity plants.
-However, thousands of other smaller airborne contaminants exist including dry cleaning chemicals, fumes from gas stations, auto body and print shops, chemical sprays, gasoline or diesel-powered machinery i.e. leaf blowers, home, school, office furnace particles and products sold such as oil-based paint and pesticides for our lawns.
-In fact, some Canadian cities have started to ban leaf blowers during the summer time because of their harmful emissions.
+However, thousands of other smaller airborne contaminants exist including dry cleaning chemicals, fumes from gas stations, auto body and print shops, chemical sprays, gasoline or diesel-powered machinery i.e. leaf blowers, home, school, office furnace particles and products sold such as oil-based paint.
+In fact, some Canadian cities have started to ban leaf blowers during the summer time because of their harmful emissions.https://london.ca/living-london/water-environment/londons-climate-emergency-declaration

 London is also part of the more recent International Compact of Mayors Agreement (2014) which merged in 2016 with the EU Covenant of Mayors to create the Global Covenant of Mayors for Climate and Energy, the largest global coalition of cities committed to climate initiatives.
-The coalition is made up of more than 9,000 cities and local governments working together to achieve the goals set in the 2016 Paris Climate Agreement.
+The coalition is made up of several cities and local governments working together to achieve the goals set in the 2016 Paris Climate Agreement. https://fcm.ca/en/programs/partners-climate-protection/global-covenant-mayors-in-canada

 The Ontario Public Health Standards states that one of the mandatory programs/services that must be delivered to patients includes environmental health.
 In the report Assessing Health Vulnerability to Climate Change, data showed that health risks are increasing for those in Middlesex Country and London because of climate change, and it stated that one of the risk factors is air quality.

 Smog has also been found to damage forests, agricultural crops and natural vegetation.
 Smog-causing pollutants even contributes to corrosion of materials like rubber and stone.
-To see more information on how you can be protected and find out about the health risks refer to the website, https://www.ec.gc.ca/cas-aqhi/47327A59-009D-4CA2-AEDD-29698305D4A0/AQHI%20FAQ.pdf
+To see more information regarding environment and wildlife enforcement and how you can help refer to the page here from Environment and Climate Change Canada.

 Examples of City projects include: